How Maev Works

 Sessions

-A session represents one complete run of your agent from start to finish.
+A session is one complete run of your agent from start to finish.
 Maev automatically:

-- Groups all LLM calls from that run into the session
+- Groups all subsequent LLM calls within a 5-minute idle window into that session

 Failure detection

-After a session closes, Maev runs the classification engine against all captured events.
-This is a rules-based system that checks for 10 categories of failures.
+After a session closes, Maev runs its classification engine against all events.
+The engine checks for 10 failure categories using rules-based pattern matching.
 If a failure is found, it is stored with the session and an alert is sent.

 See Failure Classification for the full list.